project-chip/zap/docs/design.md

 ## Generator and backend

 The Zap back-end is a node.js application.
+It was originally written in plain JavaScript, using common.js module mechanism, but has been then converted to use TypeScript.
+The conversion is ongoing.
 The general design guidelines for the back-end logic are:

 - fully embrace and make use of the asynchronous node.js callback model, thus ensuring least-blocking and maximum-performing infrastructure.
 Use of JS `promises` is a chosen pattern to follow asynchronicity.
 - use npm as a package manager.